Chris022/acceleration/README.md

 If the Header isn't true, the function returns a full html page.
 The page contains a main div.
 The divs attribute "x-page" holds an instance of a JSON page object.

+## The Frontend
+The Frontend consists out of a simple library that provides:
+* routing capabilities
+* form capabilities
+* a way of calling backend routes
+### The route function
+This function can be called whenever the "page" object changes.
+It then swaps the currently displayed content in the main div with the webcomponent referenced in the "page" object.
+That way it acts as kind of a router.
+The function passes the props array as an property down to the webcomponent.
+Inside the Webcomponents the property object can then be accessed vai the ```this.props``` field.
+This function also updates the browser history, to include the new webpage.
+### The initAcceleration function
+This function is automatically called when the webpage is first loaded.
+It checks if there is a "main" div, check if that "main" div has the "x-page" attribute and then calls "route" with the value of the "x-page" attribute.
+### The visit function
+This function can be used to call the backend and visit new webpages.
+It simply fires an http request with the X-ACCELERATION Header set and calls the route function with the resulting "page" object
+### The get/post/put/patch/delete_ functions
+These functions act as a wrapper around the visit function.